 Seljavellir Guesthouse.
 This guesthouse is located outside of town on the Ring Road.
 What you get is a highly reviewed property for a great price.
 Rooms can accommodate up to two people.

 Day 7: Jökulsárlón Glacier Lagoon and Glacier Hike

 Total Driving Distance and Time: 140 km, 2 hours

 Today you will spend the day at Jökulsárlón Glacier Lagoon and Skaftafell.
 While here, you can go kayaking or take a boat tour of Jökulsárlón, walk on a glacier, visit Diamond Beach and Fjallsárlón Glacier Lagoon, and hike to Svartifoss waterfall.
 If you do everything on this list, it will be a big day, but with some advance planning, it is possible.

 Arctic Adventures offers a combination tour where you do a short, easy hike on Vatnajökull Glacier and kayak in Jökulsárlón.
 This tour is 6 hours long and still leaves plenty of time in the day for Svartifoss and Diamond Beach.

 If you want to go on a longer glacier walk, you might have to skip the boat tour of Jökulsárlón.
-Longer glacier walks take at least 5 to 6 hours of your time and overlap with most boat tours of the glacier lagoon.
-The glacier walk is incredible, and in my opinion, it is a more thrilling way to spend the day.
+Longer glacier hikes take at least 5 to 6 hours of your time and overlap with most boat tours of the glacier lagoon.
+The glacier hike is incredible, and in my opinion, it is a more thrilling way to spend the day.

 We did the Glacier Explorer tour with Arctic Adventures and had an awesome experience.
 For three hours, we walked through crevasses and climbed up and over huge chunks of ice.
 This was one of our favorite experiences in Iceland.